RedPunk77/Simpsons-Detection-CNN/README.md

-# Simpson-Detection-CNN
+# Simpsons-Detection-CNN
-detection of Simpson TV series characters with dataset containing aprox.
+detection of Simpsons TV series characters with dataset containing aprox.
 1000 images with CNN algorithm